matheusolri/Projeto-Pokemon/README.md

-## Segue algumas imagens do resultado
+## Segue algumas imagens do resultado: